darioflute/sospex/README.md

 ### Current version

-The current version released on anaconda is: 0.26.beta
+The current version released on anaconda is: 0.27.beta

-Release date:  April 30, 2018
+Release date:  August 13, 2018

 ### How to install the program